What Documents Do You Need To Refinance A Mortgage?

 If you're thinking about refinancing your mortgage, it’s good to be prepared.

-When you apply for a refinance, your lender needs certain documentation to be able to approve you for the loan.
+When you apply for a refinance, your lender needs certain documentation to approve you for the home loan.
 This documentation may vary depending on the lender you’re working with, the type of refinance you’re seeking and your personal financial situation.
-Here are some of the items you’ll typically be asked to provide.

 Pay Stubs

-You and anyone else who will be a co-borrower on the loan (like a partner or spouse) will need to provide pay stubs from the past 2 or 3 months.
+Lenders want to confirm that you’re bringing in enough income to afford the mortgage.
+You and anyone else who will be a co-borrower on the loan (a partner or spouse, in all likelihood) will be required to provide pay stubs from the past 30 days.

 Tax Returns, W-2s And 1099s